SunBuild/azure-content/articles/store-cleardb-faq.md

 Contact [Enterprise Customer Support](http://aka.ms/AzureEntSupport) with regards to billing under their EA enrollment.
 The EA Portal Support Team will answer your question or help resolve your issue.

+## Can I create additional users for my ClearDB MySQL database cluster solution?

+No. You cannot create additional users but you can create additional databases on your ClearDB database cluster.

+## When I migrate my resources from one subscription to another , does ClearDB  MySQL database get migrated as well?

+When you perform resource migration across subscriptions , some [limitations](https://azure.microsoft.com/en-us/documentation/articles/app-service-move-resources/) apply.
+ClearDB MySQL database is third party service and hence does not get migrated during Azure subscription migration.
+If you do not manage the migration of your MySQL database prior to migrating azure resources your ClearDB  MySQL databases can be disabled.
+Manually migrate your databases first and then perform Azure subscription migration for your web app.

 ## More information

 [Azure Marketplace FAQ](/marketplace/faq/)